Preserve America Stewards

 - publicity in the Preserve America e-newsletter.

-Thirty-nine Preserve America Stewards have been officially designated and recognized for their exemplary volunteer efforts to care for historic resources around the country since the program was announced in 2008.
-They are the following:
+The following Preserve America Stewards have been officially designated and recognized for their exemplary volunteer efforts to care for historic resources around the country:

 Glasco Community Foundation